nathan-barry/nathan.rs/content/posts/gd.md

 +++
 {{< katex >}}{{< /katex >}}

-Theses are some of my over Machine Learning 2.
+> Theses are some of my over Qiang Liu's course, Machine Learning II.